• Skip to primary navigation

 • While it's easy to do so, you end up draining nutrients like water-soluble vitamins that leach out in the boiling water into your sink.

-• What I have been doing is to place sweet potatoes in a pot, add water just enough to reach almost the same level as the sweet potato.
+• What I have been doing is to place sweet potatoes in a pot and add water just enough to reach almost the same level as the sweet potato.
 I then cover the pot with baking paper/parchment then I place the lid on top.

 • This will allow the steam to fall back on the boiling potatoes.
 This boiling method is faster than when I'd just place the lid on the pot.